demandcluster/guides/docs/library/scenarios.md

 # Scenarios

-There are two kinds of things people think about when it comes to the word "scenarios" in Charluvi.
+There are two kinds of things people think about when it comes to the word "scenarios" in Charluv.
 One is the "scenario" section in the character card, and one is the "scenario" tab inside of the Library tab in the left-hand menu.
 This article is about the latter, go to the Character Card section for information about the former.
 To make use of a scenario you created, simply select it from the dropdown when creating a new chat.

 The first thing you will notice on the Scenario page is, apart from the title and description, the "prompt text" field.
 This option lets you either override the scenario in your character card (if you select the appropriate toggle) or add to it, making it easy to pick the scenario text you want for this particular chat without needing to change the character card.
 You can also leave additional instructions in the "user instructions" field.
 These will appear at the start of the chat.